 The Thoughtexchange process doesn’t require that we share this kind of association information with anyone else, including the leader.
 The leader doesn’t need to own, have access to or use association information for Thoughtexchange to work to its full potential.

 As a result, we feel that association of your input as a participant with your identity should be kept private between us (that is, you the participant and Fulcrum).
 We, Fulcrum, know it and use it, but unless you consent, we are compelled by law, or we feel morally obligated to do so we won’t share it with anybody else, including the leader.

-6. Your Information
+Your Information is yours

 You own your information.
 Our fundamental starting point is that, as a participant, you own all the information and the thoughts and other input that you provide to us.
 You only grant us a license to use your information.

 Your license to us.
-You grant to us a worldwide, non-exclusive right to use, copy, distribute, publish process and delete the information that you provide, without any further consent, notice or payment.
+You grant to us a worldwide, non-exclusive right to use, copy, distribute, publish, process and delete the information that you provide without any further consent, notice or payment.
 Your license to us is limited in the following ways: